 This department serves a similar percentage of disproportionately impacted groups as the rest of college.
 Above is data reflecting course success rates in traditionally underserved groups, namely, African American, Latino/a, and Filipino.
 A significant gap still exists for African American students and Latino/a.

-8. Finally, we would add that the History Department is looking at expanding its course offerings with courses such as Modern Africa, Latin American History, Central America and Caribbean to better furnish both the Social Justice Studies ADT and the Global Studies ADTg.
-This will give students a better perspective of world history that is different from the Western Civilizations perspective.
+Education Master Plan Goals The History Department full time faculty have discussed the focus of a new hire, and would be looking at expanding the departmental course offerings with courses such as African and African-American history, as well as the World Civilization sequence.
+This will give students perspectives of world history that are different from the Western Civilizations perspective, but would require the addition of a new historian with training in those areas of the discipline.
+The creation of these courses would serve the Social Justice Studies ADT and the Global Studies ADT as well as expanding the current degree Both these degrees are intended to improve achievement of student outcomes among population groups experiencing disproportionate impact.

+Other Relevant Data: